Welcome to my website!

 My CV can be found here.

-Itai Ater and I are organizing a workshop in Industrial Organization, Regulation and Competition Policy on Monday, December 16, 2019 at Tel Aviv University.
+Itai Ater and I organized a workshop in Industrial Organization, Regulation and Competition Policy on Monday, December 16, 2019 at Tel Aviv University.
 Click here to see the program.

 Click here to see the schedule of the Strategy and Business Economics seminar at Tel Aviv University.